rorosaurus/amazon-review-corrector/README.md

 # amazon-review-corrector

 Amazon's product review averages are deceptive.
+They use a machine-learned model without providing the details of the weighting, which is not transparent.
+It seems to agressively dismiss older reviews and place superficial emphasis on "verified purchases".

-This Chrome Extension recalculates and displays the true average.
+This Chrome Extension calculates and displays the true raw average of the reviews.

 ## Example